FDSN/SeedLink/docs/protocol.rst

 The IRIS DMC version defined "SLPROTO", "CAP", "EXTREPLY", "NSWILDCARD", "BATCH" and "WS", which were added to HELLO response.

-In SeedLink 4, both INFO CAPABILITIES and HELLO should return the same set of unified capabilities, except that INFO CAPABILITIES (if supported) should add the legacy (lower-case) capabilities for compatibility reasons.
+In SeedLink 4, HELLO should return a fixed set of capabilities for backwards compatibility.
+Using INFO CAPABILITIES is deprecated.
+The recommended method of determining the capabilities is the GETCAPABILITIES command.

-A client may determine supported capabilities by trial and error -- if the server responds with ERROR, then it can be assumed that the particular command/mode is not supported.
+A client may also determine supported capabilities by trial and error -- if the server responds with ERROR, then it can be assumed that the particular command/mode is not supported.
 This method works with all protocol versions.